-Based solely upon a review of reports of ownership, reports of changes of ownership and written representations under Section 16(a) of the Securities Exchange Act of 1934, which were furnished to the Company during or with respect to fiscal 2014 by persons who were, at any time during fiscal 2014, directors or executive officers of the Company or beneficial owners of more than 10% of the outstanding shares of Common Stock or Class A Common Stock, no such person failed to file on a timely basis any report required by such section during fiscal 2014, except for Victor H. Mendelson who filed a delinquent Form 5 on February 12, 2015.
+Based solely upon a review of reports of ownership, reports of changes of ownership and written representations under Section 16(a) of the Securities Exchange Act of 1934, which were furnished to the Company during or with respect to fiscal 2015 by persons who were, at any time during fiscal 2015, directors or executive officers of the Company or beneficial owners of more than 10% of the outstanding shares of Common Stock or Class A Common Stock, no such person failed to file on a timely basis any report required by such section during fiscal 2015 with the following exceptions.
+On February 11, 2015, a delinquent Form 4 was filed for William S. Harlow to report one transaction for the sale of indirectly held Common Stock and Class A Common Stock.
+On February 12, 2015, a delinquent Form 5 was filed for Victor H. Mendelson to revise certain directly and indirectly held Common Stock and Class A Common Stock beneficial ownership amounts which were inadvertently misstated in previous Section 16(a) filings.
+On July 16, 2015, a delinquent Form 4 was filed for Dr. Alan Schriesheim to report one transaction for the sale of directly held Class A Common Stock.